NQCD/NQCDynamics.jl/docs/src/examples/reactive_scattering.md

 nothing # hide
 ```

-Specifically, for this example, the original criteria to define a reactive or scattering events was used and a
-”termination condition function” was implemented as above.
-We consider a reactive event if the H-H
+In this example, we consider the outcome a reactive event if the H-H
-bond length is larger than 2.5 Å in any point of the molecular dynamics trajectory and a
+bond length is larger than 2.5 Å in any point of during the trajectory and a
-scattering event if the ``H_2`` molecule scattering back with a vertical distance from the metal
+scattering event if the molecule rebounds to a vertical distance from the metal
-surface larger than 8.1 Å.
+surface greater than 8.1 Å.

-As example to show this, we have run 20 trajectories with and without the truncation
+To show this, we have run 20 trajectories with and without the truncation
 function starting with an initial translation energy at 1.0 eV.
 For both figures, the total and kinetic energies are shown in
-the top panels along with the H-H distance and z coordinate of center of mass for each
+the top panels along with the H-H distance and centre of mass z coordinate for each
 individual trajectory.

 ![truncation](../assets/figures/scattering_truncation.png)